POSH

 If something feels wrong, the first day matters.

-Stay calm, protect the child, preserve evidence, and take the next right step.
+Stay calm, protect the child, preserve safe evidence, avoid panic mistakes, and take the next right step.

 IMMEDIATE ACTION